IDMEFv2/Concerto-SIEM/README.md

-# IDMEFv2 SIEM
+# Concerto IDMEFv2 SIEM

-The COncerto SIEM is a Security Information & Event Manager (SIEM) compatible with the IDMEFv2 format.
+The Concerto SIEM is a Security Information & Event Manager (SIEM) compatible with the IDMEFv2 format.
 Its main goal is to demonstrate building a cyber-physical SIEM using the IDMEFv2 (Incident Detection Message Exchange Format v2) standard.

-This prototype, based partially on Prelude OSS (IDMEFv1), is under active development with the current version (2024) operational.
+This SIEM, based partially on Prelude OSS (IDMEFv1), is under active development but fully operational operational.

 Key features include:
 * A `kafka`-based communication bus